FallingCodes/Excel-exctractor/README.md

 This script exctract datas from excel file in .xlsx, I made a GUI too, but It's written in Italian and It has to bee improved too

 ## PREREQUISITES
- -Pyhon3
- -Libraries:
+ Pyhon3

  PyQt5

-  sys(99.9% It's already installed in your system) matplotlib xlrd
+ sys(99.9% It's already installed in your system)

+ matplotlib (python3 library)

+ xlrd (python3 library)

  All of this libraries are installable by pip3